 Consider a front-loaded squat done with a barbell, dumbbells, or kettlebells, where we squat down as deep as our hips and knees allow, getting a nice stretch on our quads.
 These have proven, time and time again, to be better for building our quads than partial squats, even though partial squats are twice as heavy.
 Why is that?
 It’s because with a partial squat, we’re cutting out the most important parts of the range of motion: the sticking point and the stretch.

 We start to run into problems when we get to back training.
 Most back lifts already have fairly poor strength curves.
 They’re easy at the bottom, hard at the top.
-That’s why it’s so hard to touch the barbell to our chest when rowing, so hard to touch our chests to the bar when doing chin-ups.
+That’s why it’s so hard to touch the barbell to our chest when rowing, and so hard to touch our chests to the bar when doing chin-ups.
 If we add resistance bands to these pulling movements, they become atrocious.
 Resistance-band rows are incredibly easy at the start and extremely difficult at the end.
-Getting a cheap chin-up bar that you can bolt onto a wall or hook onto a doorframe doesn’t completely solve the strength curve, but it’s quite a bit better.
+Getting a cheap chin-up bar that you can bolt onto a wall or hook onto a doorframe doesn’t completely solve the strength curve, but it’s much better.

 Different Lines of Pull

 One feature of resistance bands is that depending on where we anchor them, we can create different lines of pull.
 That’s the same advantage of using a cable machine, and it can definitely be handy.
-However, that’s usually accompanied by the statement that because free weights are just resisting gravity, they only allow us to train with a single line of pull.
+However, that’s usually accompanied by the statement that because free weights resist gravity, they only allow us to train with a single line of pull.
 That’s not true, and it’s easy to see why.

 If we think of a dumbbell or barbell overhead press, it’s true that, yes, we’re just pressing the weight straight up.
 It’s a vertical press.
 So the advantage that bands offer is that we can anchor them to a wall or door frame and create a horizontal press, right?
 That’s true.

 However, most of those movements have a dumbbell variation.
-Straight-arm lat pulldowns can be replaced by dumbbell pullovers.
+Dumbbell pullovers can replace straight-arm lat pulldowns.
 Triceps pushdowns can be replaced with overhead triceps extensions.
-And in most of these cases, the free-weight versions do a better job of challenging our muscles in a stretched position, and so they do a better job of stimulating muscle growth.
+And in most of these cases, the free-weight versions do a better job of challenging our muscles in a stretched position, so they do a better job of stimulating muscle growth.

 Mobility & General Strength

 There are a few reasons why free weights are so ubiquitous for helping guys get stronger and more athletic.
-One reason is that we get to stretch our muscles under load and then lift a weight through a large range of motion.
+One reason is that we stretch our muscles under load and then lift a weight through a large range of motion.
 This not only makes our muscles physically longer (which happens as we gain muscle) and able to stretch further (flexibility), but it also gives us strength through that complete range of motion (mobility).
 This makes strength and hypertrophy training great for improving our general strength and athleticism.

-Mind you, I don’t want to oversell this point.
-Any sort of exercise is good for us.
-And doing light exercise through a large range of motion still has many benefits, even to our general strength and mobility.
+Mind you, any exercise can benefit us if we do it properly.
+Doing light exercise through a large range of motion still has many benefits.
 It’s just that if we have the choice, free weights are popular for strength and athletics training for a reason.

 Another great thing about lifting weights is, provided that we’re smart about it, it can be great for improving our posture.
-As with the above section, I don’t want to oversell the benefits of lifting weights or to overstate the harms of having poor posture—plenty of people have poor posture and never appear to suffer from it.
+As with the above section, I don’t want to oversell the benefits of lifting weights or overstate the harms of having poor posture—plenty of people have poor posture and never appear to suffer from it.

-Even so, I really like how over the course of gaining fifty pounds of muscle, my back gradually straightened out, my gut stopped sticking out, and my head stopped jutting forward.
+Even so, I like how over the course of gaining fifty pounds of muscle, my back gradually straightened out, my gut stopped sticking out, and my head stopped jutting forward.
 Why did I get those postural improvements?
-Because when we deadlift, front squat, and even do biceps curls, our postural muscles need to hold us in the proper position, which strengthens our abs, obliques, spinal erectors and the myriad of other muscles that hold us upright.
+Because when we deadlift, front squat, and even do biceps curls, our postural muscles need to hold us in the proper position, which strengthens our abs, obliques, spinal erectors and the myriad other muscles that hold us upright.